-- severe or sudden illness or injury – e.g. hospital admission, serious injury or illness (does not include minor illness)
+- severe or sudden illness or injury, e.g. hospital admission, serious injury or illness.
+This excludes minor illness

-- hospital/specialist appointment for serious injury or illness
+- a hospital or specialist appointment for serious injury or illness

-- severe or sudden illness of a family member – e.g. hospital admission, serious injury or illness (does not include minor illness)
+- severe or sudden illness of a family member, e.g. hospital admission, serious injury or illness.
+This excludes minor illness

-- loss or bereavement – death of a close family member or friend
+- the loss or bereavement of a close family member or friend

-- hardship/trauma – victim of crime, victim of a traffic accident
+- hardship/trauma, eg if you're a victim of crime or a traffic accident

 - military service

-- relocation to another city or country for minimum length of one month
+- relocation to another city or country for at least one month

-- civil unrest, protests, war or terrorism (including any official warnings issues by government or relevant authorities)
+- civil unrest, protests, war or terrorism, including any official warnings issued by government or relevant authorities

-- natural disasters or severe weather (including any official warnings issues by government or relevant authorities)
+- natural disasters or severe weather, including any official warnings issued by government or relevant authorities.

 Extenuating circumstances do not include:

-- transport issues including heavy traffic, public transport delays or cancellations, roadworks, parking, lodging issues including renovations, unable to find hotel/motel accommodation
+- transport issues including heavy traffic, public transport delays or cancellations, roadworks, parking, accommodation issues including renovations and limited availability

 - misreading the exam date and time

-- work commitments including short business trips, business meetings, workload, promotions, new employment
+- work commitments, including short business trips, meetings, workload, promotions, new employment

-- personal reasons with no other explanation or documentation
+- personal reasons with no explanation or documentation

-- exam venue scheduled to wrong location or country (where the candidate failed to notify CPA Australia or update contact information before advised deadlines)
+- exam venue scheduled in the wrong location or country if you failed to notify CPA Australia or update contact information before the advised deadlines

-- auto-scheduled or self-scheduled to an exam venue that is over 120km from the candidate's residence, but within the same country and region/state
+- auto-scheduled or self-scheduled to an exam venue that is more than 120km from your home, but within the same country and region or state

 - other travel or holidays